TotallyGuy/Mannerism/charactercomponents.md

 - Divination - Divination is for seeing truth and predicting the future.

 #### **Character Traits and Specialities**
-A trait is a way that you use a manner differently from other characters.
-Use the trait to enhance your description when you use the associated manner.
+A Trait is a way that you use a Manner differently from other characters.
+Use the Trait to enhance your description when you use the associated Manner.

-A speciality is a specialisation of a skill or spell.
+A Speciality is a specialisation of a Skill or Spell.

+See Traits and Specialities.

 #### **Wound Tracks**
-Characters have 5 vertical wound tracks.
-When you receive a wound mark the appropriate number of boxes on a single track.
+Characters have 5 vertical Wound Tracks.
+When you receive a Wound mark the appropriate number of boxes on a single track.
 See Killing and Injury

 Characters suffer cumulative wound effects from the marked boxes.

 #### **Starting Gear**
-You start the game with an item of mining related gear and a spell book containing one spell of your choice.
+You start the game with an item of mining related gear and a Spell Book containing one Spell of your choice.

 <p></p>